guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 gl_FragColor = mix(color, black, cutoff);
 ```

-Notice, however, that in the `mix` equation `v2` would be equal to the color black, whose RBG values are all 0.
+Notice, however, that in the `mix` equation the second parameter — `v2` — would be equal to the color black, whose RBG values are all 0.
 Since multiplying by 0 is equal to 0 that part of the equation can be ignored.
 The code can be simplified to just multiplying the texture color by `1 - cutoff`.
 </div>

 <div class="scene" data-texture-src="/assets/images/pokemon-textures/crystal-elite5.png" markdown="1">

-# Cross Shape
+# Spinning Pizza Slices

 ```cpp
 #define PI 3.1415926538